 To further assess the transgene expression levels in different brain regions, we extracted the soluble protein fraction from the substantia nigra (SN), the striatum, the cortex and the hippocampus and performed Western blot analysis.
-Using an anti-α-syn antibody (BD Lab), we detected a band at 17 kDa corresponding to the exogenous hα-syn fused to the myc tag (Fig. 1C-F).
+Using an anti-α-syn antibody (Syn1/BD Lab), we detected a band at 17 kDa corresponding to the exogenous hα-syn fused to the myc tag (Fig. 1C-F).
 Analysis of this band intensity revealed a disparity in the transgene expression levels between animals in each condition, probably due to the intravenous retro-orbital injection efficiency (Fig. 1G and H).
 Moreover, the expression levels of hα-syn and mTurq were also different between the brain regions, (Fig. 1G and H).
-As anti-α-syn antibody (BD Lab) also recognizes endogenous mouse α-syn (mα-syn), we were able to compare exogenous and endogenous α-syn levels, and quantification estimated that the h-syn levels is representing between 3% to 10% of the mα-syn (Fig. 1I).
-Finally, we evaluated the stability of the transgenes’ expression levels and observed a consistent hα-syn and mTurq signals in the different brain regions, 3-months post-injection (Suppl.
+As anti-α-syn antibody (Syn1/BD Lab) also recognizes endogenous mouse α-syn (mα-syn), we were able to compare exogenous and endogenous α-syn levels, and quantification estimated that the h-syn levels is representing between 3% to 10% of the mα-syn (Fig. 1I).
+Finally, we evaluated the stability of the transgenes expression levels and observed a consistent hα-syn and mTurq signals in the different brain regions, 3-months post-injection (Suppl.
 Fig. 3A and B).
 Interestingly, the levels of hα-syn, in comparison to its endogenous counterpart, exhibited a progressive increase over time across all brain regions, ultimately reaching approximately 20% to 30% of the endogenous α-syn level at 3-months post-injection (Suppl.
 Fig. 3C-I).
 Collectively, these results demonstrate that systemic delivery of AAV-PHP.eB particles resulted in discrete, but widespread, stable, and bilateral hα-syn overexpression in the mouse brain.

 Systemic delivery of hα-syn induced progressive motor impairment